seanyoung247/HTML-First-Milestone-Project/README.md

 	2. Resize site width:
 		1. Minimum break-point (220px), verify:
 			- Content doesn't overflow horizontally
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
 			- Form has correct single column layout
 			- Page scales vertically so all content can be seen or scrolled to
 		2. Medium break-point (768px), verify:
 			- Content doesn't overflow horizontally
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
 			- Form has correct two column layout
 			- Page scales vertically so all content can be seen or scrolled to
 		3. Maximum break-point (850px), verify:
 			- Content doesn't grow beyond 1200px width
-			- Background images and colors stretch to full width
+			- Background images and colours stretch to full width
 			- Page scales vertically so all content can be seen or scrolled to

 #### Devices